loggedin/numerical-methods/README.md

 ![simpson](https://user-images.githubusercontent.com/97130665/150401285-0db0cfaa-ee79-44ff-8cf4-6e7a2320ea71.png)

 As the panel count increases, the quadratic fits for each panel become more accurate, so the accuracy of the numerical method increases.

-Since the precision of floating-point numbers in Python is finite, there is a varying percentage error in integrate_simpson(x0,x1,i)-ref.
+It is interesting to note that, since the precision of floating-point numbers in Python is finite, there is a varying percentage error in integrate_simpson(x0,x1,i)-ref.
 This becomes significant when the panel count exceeds 1e3 and causes the corresponding accuracy of the method to fluctuate.
-If f(x)=x^2, the quadratic fits would always be completely accurate as f(x) would be a quadratic.
-Therefore, in theory, the panel count would not affect the accuracy of the integral.
-However, in practice, when the panel count exceeds 1e2, the accuracy of the numerical method decreases.
-I am unsure why this is the case.

 ## euler-heun.py